FarsinRex/Airdocx/README.md

+# AirDocx - Document Q&A System

-Document Q&A system built with FastAPI and Python, enabling users to upload PDFs or text files, automatically extract and chunk content, and query it using embeddings.
-Features safe ingestion with file size limits, chunk size control, and batch processing to prevent memory overload.
-Fully containerized with Docker for isolated, reproducible deployment.
+FastAPI app to upload PDFs/text, extract and chunk content, and query using embeddings.
+Safe ingestion with file size and chunk limits, batch processing, and Docker containerization for safe deployment.